libishm1/yolo_raspberrypi/README.md

-Deploying YOLOv5 Model using TorchScript on a Raspberry Pi Overview
+Deploying YOLOv5 Model using TorchScript on a Raspberry Pi.

+Overview
 This guide walks you through deploying a YOLOv5 model trained in WSL on a Raspberry Pi.
 The steps include converting the trained model to TorchScript and running inference on the Raspberry Pi.

 Prerequisites
 Hardware